 Market price: 160 RMB per kg ($11/pound)

-Eating notes: cook in sweet soups (tang shui 糖水) with dried longan, dates, pear or papaya until expanded and translucent, hot or chilled.
-The ears are crunchy when slightly cooked, but gelatinous and thickening, melting away when simmered for hours.
-Traditionally found in sweet dishes but also cooked with chicken for broth.
+Eating notes: Yin-er is traditionally eaten sweet, but can also be cooked with chicken for a savory soup.
+Most often you’ll find them in sweet soups (tang shui 糖水) paired with dried longan, dates, pear or papaya.
+The lobes expand and turn translucent after soaking.
+The ears are crunchy when slightly cooked, but become gelatinous and meltingly tender when simmered for hours.

 16) Jin-er, ‘golden ear fungus’ 金耳